cockroachdb/docs/v22.2/cloud-storage-authentication.md

 - An _identity role_: the IAM role associated with your Kubernetes service account.
 - An _operation role_: the IAM role to be assumed.
 This contains the permissions required to complete a CockroachDB operation.

-For a step-by-step on how to set this up for {{ site.data.products.core }} and {{ site.data.products.dedicated }} clusters, see the following steps.
+For a walkthrough on how to set this up for {{ site.data.products.core }} and {{ site.data.products.dedicated }} clusters, see the following steps.

 ### Step 1.
 Set up the identity role